marcusianlevine/ansible-role-rename-database/README.md

   - `new_target_name`: Optionally specify the new name which `target` should be given after being replaced by `replacement`. (see `defaults/main.yml` for default prefix and suffix used if not specified)
 - `db_owner`: name of role/user on remote database server that should own the databases created by this role.
 Defaults to `login_user`
 - `swap_db`: failsafe control variable to prevent accidental swaps.
 In order to swap/replace the targets with their replacements, you must set this variable to be truthy.
+- `keep_replacement`: by default, this role recreates the original databases after they are renamed.
+Set this to false to disable.

 Example Playbook
 ----------------